bart-kroon/TM1/README.md

 ## Scope

-The normative decoding process for MPEG Immersive Video (MIV) is specified in *Working Draft 5 of Immersive Video* [3].
+The normative decoding process for MPEG Immersive Video (MIV) is specified in *Text of ISO/IEC CD 23090-12 MPEG Immersive Video* [3].
 The TMIV reference software provides a reference implementation of non-normative encoding and rendering techniques and the normative decoding process for the MIV standard.